MHDO Healthcare Procedure Cost Drivers

 The interactive report below includes two views:

-1. Top 25 Cost Drivers for Hospital Inpatient Procedures Among Commercial Payers
+1. Top 25 Cost Drivers for Hospital Inpatient Procedures Among Commercial Payors

-The most common procedures that are driving the cost of inpatient procedures - among commercial payers.
+The most common procedures that are driving the cost of inpatient procedures - among commercial payors.

-2. Top 25 Cost Drivers for Outpatient Procedures and Services Among Commercial Payers
+2. Top 25 Cost Drivers for Outpatient Procedures and Services Among Commercial Payors

-The most common procedures and services that are driving the cost of outpatient procedures and services in hospital and non-hospital settings, among commercial payers.
+The most common procedures and services that are driving the cost of outpatient procedures and services in hospital and non-hospital settings - among commercial payors.

-The procedures are ranked by the total payments cumulated in a calendar year.
+The procedures are ranked by the total payments cumulated in a calendar year (CY).

-Use the tabs "Hospital Inpatient Procedures" and "Outpatient Procedures and Services" at the top of the dashboard to select a view.
-Filter results by Time Period, Market Category, and County (based on servicing provider’s location), and roll-over column headers for detailed information.
+Use the tabs "Hospital Inpatient Procedures" and "Outpatient Procedures and Services" at the top of the report to select a view.
+Results may be filtered by Time Period, Market Category, and County (based on servicing provider’s location), and column headers (Rank, Procedure Category, Volume, and Total Payments) may be hovered over for additional information.

-Outpatient: The top 3 outpatient procedure and service categories have maintained the same ranks in CY 2019 as in CY 2018, for overall statewide procedures across all market categories.
-Among the top 10 procedure categories driving the Total Payments statewide in CY 2019, each category had a higher volume of procedures when compared to CY 2018, with the highest percent increases for durable medical equipment (DME) and supplies (23% volume increase) and mammography procedures (19% volume increase).
+Outpatient: The top 4 outpatient procedure and service categories have maintained the same ranks in CY 2021 as in CY 2020, for overall statewide procedures across all market categories.
+Among the top 10 procedure categories driving the Total Payments statewide in CY 2021 that were among top 10 categories in CY 2020 as well, each category has a higher volume of procedures when compared to CY 2020, with the highest percent increases for other laboratory (37% volume increase) and colonoscopy and biopsy procedures (31% volume increase).
+Most of the top 10 procedure categories also have increases in the estimated average cost per procedure, with the highest increases for durable medical equipment and supplies (19% increase from $199 to $237) and colonoscopy and biopsy (8% increase from $1,375 to $1,491).